 Overview of Learning Resources

 RMIT will provide you with resources and tools for learning in this course through our online systems.
-You will be provided with a course reading pack and be given access to a course online learning site.
+This includes provision and recommendation of academic and non-academic references.

 Overview of Assessment

 You will be assessed on how well you meet the course’s learning outcomes.